skip to Main Content

 • Sustainability or growth potential of the program or project.

 Applications must be submitted online.
 Submissions via mail or in person at a branch will not be accepted.
 A limited number of grants are available and awarded based on available funds and eligibility criteria.
 The grant cycle may be modified by the Foundation’s board of directors as needed to accommodate staff capacity and community needs.
-Grants will be awarded in July 2024.
+Grants will be awarded in July 2025.
+All grantmaking decisions are subject to the discretion of Dupaco Foundation.
+Grantmaking decisions are final and may not be appealed.

 How to apply